 You can take out travel insurance for pretty much any destination without hassle through most insurance providers.
 Even though the destination may have intense weather or a harsh climate, this shouldn’t affect your ability to take out cover.
 However, a general rule of thumb is that an insurance provider won’t provide you with cover if you place yourself in a situation where you could easily endanger yourself.
 This often refers to “risky” behaviours or activities such as jet skiing or skydiving.

 Basically, it’s highly unlikely that you won’t be able to take out an insurance policy at all just because you’re visiting a certain country.
 However, certain clauses may apply that will rule out your eligibility to make a claim.
-For example, if you’re in a country that is on Smartraveller’s “do not travel” list, there is a high chance that the claim you make will be rejected.
+For example, if you’re in a country that is on Smartraveller’s “do not travel” list, there is a high chance that the claim you make will be rejected specially if you are seeking over 50 life insurance.
+Make sure you do you research and get the best deal available.

 What policy should you get?